-While Houston does not see much snow during the average winter, you can count on experiencing freezing weather, especially at night.
+While this area does not see much snow during the average winter, you can count on experiencing freezing weather, especially at night.
 If your residential or commercial property has an automatic irrigation system, then the sprinklers must be properly winterized once the temperatures start to drop.

 Many landscaping companies wrongfully state that an irrigation device should be winterized when you mow the lawn for the last time each year.
 Truth is, the equipment must be protected before the first frost hits.
-As such, November tends to be the most adequate month to effectively winterize a sprinkler system in the Greater Houston area.
+As such, November tends to be the most adequate month of the year to effectively winterize an automatic sprinkler system in this area.

 If you are unaware of how an irrigation system operates, then consider hiring a licensed technician to prepare your unit for the winter months.
 Otherwise, the water left inside the equipment will eventually freeze and shatter vital components.
-In which case, you will need our Houston sprinkler repair service.
+In which case, you will need our Richardson sprinkler repair.

-While you may be tempted to perform the sprinkler activation in Houston during the early spring, chances are great that the ground is still frozen.
-Wait until the growing season to restart your sprinklers, which begins the first week of March in the Houston area.
-By then, the soil should reach normal temperatures due to the warm weather.
+While you may be tempted to perform the system activation during the early spring, chances are great that the ground is still frozen.
+Wait until the growing season to restart your irrigation sprinklers, which begins the first week of March in this area.
+By then, the soil should reach normal temperatures due to the warm weather of the season.

 Before restarting your irrigation system, inspect the backflow preventer to verify that it was not damaged by cold weather.
 After that, open the water valves slowly to avoid creating a water hammer with an unexpected pressure surge.
 Then, configure the controller and replace its backup batteries.
 To finish, manually test each zone and search for external leaks or faulty sprinkler heads.